balancer/configurable-rights-pool/README.md

 ### PCToken.sol

 Balancer Smart Pool token.
 A standard ERC-20 with some extra math functions.
-Note that the math is normalized such that "1" is 10^18
+Note that the math is normalized such that "1" is 10^18.
+These tokens have 18 decimals, and a configurable token symbol.
+(The token name is composed at run time from a fixed prefix and the symbol.)

 ### IBFactory.sol